MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. In an access policy, add a **Client app** filter, and set it equal to **Mobile and desktop**.

 1. Under **Actions**, select **Block**.
 1. Optionally, customize the blocking message that your users get when they're unable to download files.
-For example, customize this to *You must use a web browser to access this app*.
+For example, customize this message to *You must use a web browser to access this app*.
 1. Test and validate that the control is working as expected.

-### *App is not recognized* page appears
+### *App isn't recognized* page appears

 Defender for Cloud Apps can recognize over 31,000 apps through the **Cloud App Catalog**.

-If you're using a custom app that is configured through Azure AD SSO, and is not one of the supported apps, you will come across an **App is not recognized** page.
+If you're using a custom app that is configured through Azure AD SSO, and isn't one of the supported apps, you'll come across an **App is not recognized** page.
 To resolve the issue, you must configure the app on  Conditional Access App Control.

 **Recommended steps**